 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Mozambique.
 Your candidate is hired via Globalization Partners’ Mozambique PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Mozambique while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Mozambique while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Mozambique.

 When negotiating terms of an employment contract and offer letter with an employee in Mozambique, it may be useful to keep the following in mind:

 It is legally required to put a written employment contract in place in Mozambique, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Mozambique should always state the salary and any compensation amounts in Mozambican meticais rather than a foreign currency.

 The work week in Mozambique has a 48-hour limit and a daily limit of 8 hours, but overtime of up to 200 hours per year is permitted, with compensation.

 - Heroes’ Day

 - Worker’s Day